agude/agude.github.io/_books/mission_of_gravity.md

 {{ this_book }} is primarily story-driven.
-Barlennan, a centipede-like alien, and his crew journey to unknown parts of Mesklin on their ship, the _Bree_, encountering strange inhabitants as they seek to rescue the humans' rocket stranded at the pole.
-The main attraction of the book lies in observing the Mesklinites meet new tribes and survive their encounters through a combination of human knowledge and Mesklinite cunning.
+Barlennan, a centipede-like alien, and his crew journey to unknown parts of Mesklin on their ship, the _Bree_, coming across strange inhabitants as they seek to rescue the humans' rocket stranded at the pole.
+The main appeal of the book lies in observing how the Mesklinites interact with new tribes and navigate these situations through a combination of human knowledge and Mesklinite cunning.
 Some memorable encounters include:

 - Gigantic builders who construct cities as traps to snare even larger predators.